-709.4 Editorial Revisions, Annotations, Elaborations, or Other Modifications

-Editorial revisions, annotations, elaborations, or other modifications to a preexisting work or the addenda or errata sheets for a published work may be registered as a derivative literary work if the author contributed a sufficient amount of new material to the work, and if the derivative work as a whole sufficiently modifies or transforms the preexisting work such that it constitutes an original work of authorship.
+709.4 Editorial Revisions, Annotations, Elaborations, or Other Modifications derivative literary work if the author contributed a sufficient amount of new material to the work, and if the derivative work as a whole sufficiently modifies or transforms the preexisting work such that it constitutes an original work of authorship.
 See 17 U.S.C. § 101 (definition of "derivative work").
 Specifically, the author must contribute new text or revised text to the preexisting work, and the text must possess a sufficient amount of written expression.
 Merely correcting errors in spelling, punctuation, grammar, or making other minor changes, revisions, or other modifications to a preexisting work do not satisfy this requirement.